 Customer propensities can inform probabilistic planning whenever the utility is ready.

 DER adoption forecasts are only as good as their input data.
 Utilities can leverage data they already have to improve bottom-up DER adoption forecasts.
-For those utilities using PowerClerk® as a DER system of record, or offer WattPlan® Advisor to its customers, data is easily made available to WattPlan Grid.
+For those utilities using PowerClerk® as a DER system of record, or offer WattPlan® to its customers, data is easily made available to WattPlan Grid.
 WattPlan Grid also uses industry-leading SolarAnywhere® irradiance data in the customer-level bill calculations modeled in the DER adoption forecast.

 To leave worst-case distribution planning behind and reap the full benefits of a probabilistic approach, advanced distribution analysis capability such as Opus One Solutions’ GridOS is another critical piece of the puzzle.